NazemMahmud/symfony-scraping/README.md

    3. Update:
       1. Checked if the registration code is already exist in another row in DB.
 Because codes are unique.
 So, no 2 rows will have same code.
    4. Delete: If ID exist in the DB, then soft delete mechanism is used so that no data is completely removed, but only updated the deleted time.
+6. Unit testing using phpunit and guzzle client.

 **Additionally implemented:**
 - **Custom validation rule** for each request.